On the Structure of Wave Functions in Complex Chern-Simons Theory: Examples

 while $(x q;q)_\infty$ and $(x q;q)_n$ denote the quantum dilogarithm and the $q$-shifted factorial, respectively.
 See Appendix~\ref{app: faddeev} for their definitions.
-As for the case of the figure-eight knot in Section~\ref{sec: 41}, using Eq.~\eqref{chi52}, we can identify
+As for the case of the figure-eight knot in Section~\ref{sec: 41}, using equation~\eqref{chi52}, we can identify

-together with $C_{\rm{geom}} = C_{\rm{conj}} = C_{\rm{self}} = \re^{\frac{3 \pi \ri}{4}}$ and
+together with \smash{$\mathsf{C}_{{\rm geom}} = \mathsf{C}_{{\rm conj}} = \mathsf{C}_{{\rm self}} = \re^{\frac{3 \pi \ri}{4}}$} and

-Indeed, the three terms in the RHS of Eq.~\eqref{chi52} capture the contributions to the exact partition function coming from the geometric, conjugate, and self-conjugate branches, respectively.
+Indeed, the three terms in the right-hand side of equation~\eqref{chi52} capture the contributions to the exact partition function coming from the geometric, conjugate, and self-conjugate branches, respectively.
 These are the only three non-abelian branches of the $\TT$-knot, as described in Example~\ref{52example}.
-Moreover, as before, we solve Eqs.~\eqref{s01geom52},~\eqref{s01conj52}, and~\eqref{s01self52} order by order in $x$ and $\hbar$ and obtain that
+Moreover, as before, we solve equations~\eqref{s01geom52},~\eqref{s01conj52}, and~\eqref{s01self52} order by order in $x$ and $\hbar$ and obtain that

-In this way, we have fully determined the perturbative wave functions $\chi^{(\alpha), \rm{WKB}}(u;\hbar)$ of the three-twist knot in the resummed form of Eq.~\eqref{WKB-conj}.
-As before, we verify successfully that they are annihilated by the $\hat A$-operator in Eq.~\eqref{52Ahat}, as expected.
+In this way, we have fully determined the perturbative wave functions $\chi^{(\alpha), {\rm WKB}}(u;\hbar)$ of the three-twist knot in the resummed form of equation~\eqref{WKB-conj}.
+As before, we verify successfully that they are annihilated by the $\hat A$-operator in equation~\eqref{52Ahat}, as expected.